Pigeon Bay

 It’s a favourite spot for swimming, kayaking, paddleboarding, and relaxed family days, with plenty of room to spread out even in summer.

-Facing the open ocean, this dramatic bay is known for its powerful surf, wide pebble beach, and ever-changing skies.
+25 minutes from Akaroa and facing the open ocean, this dramatic bay is known for its powerful surf, wide pebble beach, and ever-changing skies.
 It’s a favourite with surfers, photographers, and anyone who loves a landscape that feels raw and alive.

 Ōkains Bay is also home to the historic Ōkains Bay Museum, offering a fascinating glimpse into early Māori and European history in the region.